Monday, August 25, 2008

 I know there will be one good angel coming through

-I felt it was quite ironic that within such a short period of Dana’s death, this song hit me hard.
+Ironically, this song hit me hard within such a short period of Dana's death.
 I thought of her often over the months and still do today.
 At the 50 mile in 2006, at the top of Britton Peak (42 miles), I stopped and cried.
 I was done.
 I could not go on...
 I missed Dana.
 A hiker stopped and asked if I was OK.
-I had pulled notes of inspiration from my pocket that had given them to me before the race and was reading them.
-Then the clouds went away and the sun hit me so hard.
-Harder and brighter than I have ever experienced.
+I had pulled notes of inspiration from my pocket that I had given to me before the race and was reading them.
+Then the clouds went away, and the sun hit me harder and brighter than I had ever experienced.
 I felt a surge of energy… I felt like it was Dana kicking me in the bottom.
-One good angel…
+One good angel.
+I went on to finish the 50-mile race we would do together.
+I felt like I finished with her!

-A few months later, Pamela McNeill had a gathering for her new CD.
-She had a song called the world beyond.
-A portion of the lyrics are above.
-I carried so much hate for the fate of Dana.
+I carried so much hate for Dana's fate.
 I carried so much anger.
-But those three songs were so impacting over time.
+But those three songs had such an impact over time.
 They sum up life.
 We make life what we want it to be.
 We can choose to believe or not to believe in God or the world beyond.

-As corny as it sounds, I feel like I was given messages from these songs.
-Messages with great meaning… I finish many posts with Carry on, because the end result is that is all we can do.
-If we decide to quit a 100 mile race at 77 miles, I need to carry on, if we lose a loved one, I need to carry on and if we find and then lose true love, I need to carry on.
-It is that ability to carry on no matter what God throws at us, which will make us a better person.
-We need to believe because in the words of Ms. McNeill, “Cause the burned out disbelievers got it wrong About the world beyond”
+As corny as it sounds, I was given messages from these songs.
+Messages with significant meaning… I finish many posts with Carry on because the end result is that is all we can do.
+If we decide to quit a 100-mile race at 77 miles, I need to carry on; if we lose a loved one, I need to carry on; and if we find and then lose true love, I need to carry on.
+That ability to carry on no matter what God throws at us will make us a better person.
+We need to believe because, in the words of Ms. McNeill, "Cause the burned-out disbelievers got it wrong about the world beyond."

 That is the story...
-A little corny I know but my heart still has jitters when I hear these songs.
+A little corny, but my heart still has jitters when I hear these songs.
 May Dana rest in peace and be with me during the 100 mile race and I will do my best to remember, all I can do is carry on.

 3 comments: